+- Do try to attend site visits organised by the Council where possible. - Don't request a site visit unless you feel it is strictly necessary because: - particular site factors are significant in terms of the weight attached to them relative to other factors or the difficulty of their assessment in the absence of a site inspection;

+or

-- A planning "site visit" is a recognised planning term within the planning system with a defined legal purpose.
-The purpose of a planning site visit is to observe the site and gain a better understanding of the issues.
-Visits made by Committee Members with Officer assistance are therefore the best approach.
-The Council does not regularly organise site visits and relies on report and presentations at Committee for consideration purposes.
-However, on larger or potentially contentious developments it may do so.
-This is not the same as a location or drive by visit by a Member.
-Once a Member becomes aware of a proposal they may be tempted to visit the site alone (i.e. a location or drive by visit).
-In such situations, the Member is only entitled to view the application site from public vantage points; they have no right to enter private property.
-While Members may be invited to enter the site by the owner, it is not good practice to do so, as it can lead to the perception of bias.
-Therefore if applicable Committee Members: - Do try to attend site visits organised by the Council where possible. - Don't request a site visit unless you feel it is strictly necessary because: - particular site factors are significant in terms of the weight attached to them relative to other factors or the difficulty of their assessment in the absence of a site inspection; or - there are significant policy or precedent implications and specific site factors need to be carefully addressed. - Requests can be made through the Planning Control Committee Chair to the Development and Conservation Manager, who in consultation with each other will determine whether it is reasonable (in terms of timing and nature of the proposal). - Do ensure that you report back to the Committee any information gained from the site visit that you feel would benefit all Members of the Committee. - Do ensure that you treat the site visit only as an opportunity to seek information and to observe the site. - Do ask the Officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - Don't hear representations from any other party, with the exception of the Ward Member(s) whose address must focus only on site factors and site issues.
-Where you are approached by the applicant or a third party, advise them that they should make representations in writing to the authority, or attend the Committee and direct them to or inform the Officer present. - Don't express a committed opinions or views about the proposal.
+- there are significant policy or precedent implications, and specific site factors need to be carefully addressed. - Do ensure that you report back to the Planning Control Committee any information gained from the site visit that you feel would benefit all Members of the Planning Control Committee. - Do ensure that you treat the site visit only as an opportunity to seek information and to observe the site. - Do ask the Officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - Don't hear representations from any other party, with the exception of the Ward Member(s) whose address must focus only on-site factors and site issues.
+Where you are approached by the applicant or a third party, advise them that they should make representations in writing to the authority and direct them to or inform the Officer present.

-• Don't enter a site which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias.
+- Don't express opinions or views. - Don't enter a site which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias unless: - you feel it is essential for you to visit the site other than through attending the official site visit, - you have first spoken to the [relevant Development and Conservation Manager] about your intention to do so and why (which will be recorded on the file) and - you can ensure you will comply with these good practice rules on site visits.